adrienchaton/PerceptualAudio_Pytorch/README.md

 target test loss is around 0.55 ~ 0.5

-best result so far is test loss around 0.557 on the subset 'dataset_linear'

 "experimental" features (as in the parser of train.py):
 * dist_act = applies a non-linear activation to the distance output (e.g. some compression or expansion)
 * classif_BN = selects which hidden layers of the classifier has Batch-Normalization